SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-29-new-cpu-leaks.md

 Nevertheless misspeculation can happen of course.
 When it does, the CPU needs to carefully rewind the state and undo everything that has happened after a mispredicted speculation.
-Results need to be discarded and the state of registers, memory, ... be reinstated from before the misprediction.
+Results need to be discarded and the state of registers and memory be reinstated from before the misprediction.
 Failures to do so would cause unpredictable CPU behaviors and be very serious CPU bugs.
 CPU vendors are good at avoiding this.

-However, even if the official (architectural) state of the CPU is correctly reinstated after misspeculation, there may be traces from the misspeculation, such as internal CPU buffers and caches (the microarchitectural state) that have a different state.
+However, even if the official architectural state of the CPU is correctly reinstated after misspeculation, there may be traces from the misspeculation, such as internal CPU buffers and caches, the microarchitectural state, that have a different state.
 While these states should not influence the outcome of future operations, they may be observable, e.g. by timing effects.
 Authors of code that handles cryptography have thus learned to avoid writing code that has code paths or execution times that depend